-Frozen sample A and the non-frozen sample show the presence of small (3-5 nm) npFe in a crystalline, vesicular rim with the same composition as the bulk material.
+Results and Discussion: FIB sections were prepared from olivine particles from soils 72320 and 72321 that both show the presence of small (3-5 nm) npFe in a crystalline, vesicular rim with the same composition as the bulk material.
 The vesicles in the rims are elongate, 20-50 nm, parallel or sub-parallel to the surfaces of the grains, which in SEM appeared to possibly have blisters.
 Overall, the two rims are remarkably similar.
 EELS analysis of the vesicles and surrounding rim material, however, show peaks at ~8 eV, ~13 eV, and ~22 eV in some vesicles in the frozen sample that are not seen in the room temperature sample.
-These peaks are associated with the energy gap (EG) in water, H K-edge, and He K-edge, respectively [5].
+These peaks are associated with the energy gap in water, H, and He, respectively [5].
 The significant difference in vesicle contents between the two otherwise very similar grains from the same soil suggests that the cold curation (-20°C) for the past 50 years has made real differences in the amount of volatile loss from the special ANGSA samples.